Rain-And-Storm/website/data/home.md

  - Carbon fiber helms
  - Carbon winch handle by Karver
  - Rolling cleats by [Antal](http://antal.it/ENG/)
- - Solid state thermoelectric air conditioner by either ThermoTEC™ or TECA
+ - Solid-state thermoelectric air conditioner by either ThermoTEC™ or TECA
- - Solid state thermoelectric fridge by [Phononic](https://phononic.com)
+ - Solid-state thermoelectric fridge by [Phononic](https://phononic.com)
  - Pyrotek sound proofing for staterooms
  - Hardtop carbon-epoxy bimini to support large solar panels and capture rainwater
  - New paint by Alexseal